hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 >
 > In practice, the hope is that, after looping over sufficiently many randomly sampled triplets, the final distance metric can be balanced correctly; but individual update can still be unstable and the convergence would be slow.
 Specifically, towards the end of training, most randomly selected negative examples can no longer yield non-zero triplet loss error.

 Other attemts to design a better metric learning objective based on the core idea of the Triplet Loss objective includes **Magnet Loss** ([Rippel et al. 2015][magnet_loss_paper]) and **Clustering Loss** ([Song et al. 2017][clustering_loss_paper]).
 Both objectives are defined on the dataset distribution as a whole, not only on single elements.
 However, they didn't received much traction due to the scaling difficulties, and simply because of their complexity.
+There has been some attempt to compare these approaches, notably by [Horiguchi et al. (2017)][comparing_classification_and_metric], but they performed experiments on very small datasets and were unable to achieve meaningful results.

 [backpropagation_wiki]: https://en.wikipedia.org/wiki/Backpropagation